mirka-henninger/contrastanalysis/README.md

 other.
 All functions and explanations are based on Rosenthal, Rosnow, and Rubin(2000) as well as Sedlmeier and Renkewitz (2008).

-Contrast analyses are a sensible alternative to standard variance analyses as it allows to test specific, directed, a priori hypotheses.
-This leads to results that are easier to interpret and effects can be detected with a higher power.
+Contrast analyses allow researchers to test specific, directed, a priori hypotheses and are thus a sensible alternative to standard variance analyses.
+The results of contrast analyses are easier to interpret and effects can be detected with a higher power.

 #### The package can be installed using the <devtools>-package: